 The distinguished Persian cat breed is known for its long coats and good temperament; although Persian cats tend to limit their affections to humans, they are close.
 However, among various purebred cats, Persians are admired for their magnificent looks and calm behavior.
 Because of their cuddly and lapping nature with an undemanding personality, they have gained popularity.
 When it comes to having a pet, Persian cats are the only cat breed preferred by a significant population.
-Let us discuss some interesting facts about Persian cats, Persian cat price in India and know more about their behavior and history.
+Let us discuss some interesting facts about Persian cats and know more about their behavior and history.

 |Origin:||Persia (known as Iran today)|